 As we mentioned above, you can get a tablet that can morph into a laptop just by attaching a keyboard.
 And so if you really want the power of Windows 10 in a form factor that’s easier to carry around, then you can select a tablet 2-in-1.
 We don’t recommend these devices as tablets in themselves, as the Windows 10 tablet mode is still fairly limited.
 If you want the utmost in simplicity and an even smaller device, then a pure tablet like the iPad can be great for web browsing, triaging email, consuming media, and other tasks that don’t require the full power of a “real” PC.

 So, where doesn’t a tablet work?
-If you’re a hardcore gamer, need a laptop that can churn through video and huge photos, or have a need for multitasking.
+If you’re a hardcore gamer, need a laptop that can churn through video and huge photos, or do a lot of multitasking.
 Tablets are very thin and tend to use slower CPUs and integrated graphics that won’t accelerate creative applications or power modern games.
 Meanwhile, the software on these devices isn’t as full-featured as a desktop operating system like Windows 10 or MacOS.

 The short answer is: Yes, you should try to pick up a laptop with at least one USB-C port.
 This is the latest in connectivity that ensures that you can connect to legacy devices (via adapters) while being covered for future devices as well.
 USB-C can provide for data transfer, power, and display connections, and USB-C hubs can greatly extend how many peripherals you can easily connect to your laptop.